English Department Advising

 - To discuss your progress and performance, including any difficulties you may be having in your academic program.

 - To learn about resources on campus that can help you with academic or personal problems.

 - To obtain information about minors or other academic and extracurricular opportunities.

 - To learn about completing assessment instruments for your program.

 - To discuss readiness for graduation.

 In addition to pre-scheduling sessions, your advisor will be available to meet with you throughout the semester to discuss any number of issues including adding, dropping, or withdrawing from a course; career objectives; preparation for graduate study; and internships and employment opportunities.
-We encourage students early in their degree progress to become familiar with the counselors and resources available at the Twardowski Career Development Center (Lawrence 106).
-Students who believe they need additional career advisement can also consult Departmental disciplinary advisors&specialists in education, literature, journalism, business communications, technical writing, and creative writing&to discuss graduate school options and professional opportunities.
-Throughout the academic year, the department offers workshops on career possibilities, preparation, and graduate school.
+Even if you are early in your degree, we encourage you to become familiar with the counselors and resources available at the Twardowski Career Development Center.
+If you need additional career advisement or wish to discuss graduate school options, you can also consult departmental disciplinary advisors & specialists in literature, journalism, business writing, technical writing, creative writing, and other areas of English studies.
+Throughout the academic year, the department also offers workshops on career possibilities, preparation, and graduate school.